Strausss-com/Strausss-com.github.io/README.md

 ### Kitchen
 <img src="6Ki1.jpeg" width="200">

-- Dishwasher: Ensure to use "3 in 1" tab as theer si no salt container.
+- Dishwasher: Ensure to use "3 in 1" tab as there is no salt container.
 Always keep the rinsing liquid topped up "liquide the rincage"
 - Window: The window opens up on a 7-floor inner aeartion column = good air.
 Always leave this window a little bit ajar
 - Microwave: If the power strip was switched off and micorwave is blinking "12:00", press start button 3 times.
 See long video for more
-- Toaster: See long video for more
+- Toaster: See long video for more, press blue button to interrupt/pop up
 - Rubbish: Upstairs on level 0 to the right as you exit the elevator, then through the door, right left left.
 Yellow lid is recyclables.
-Green list is the rest.
+Green lid is the rest.
 Glass outside opposite front door.
-- Additional Cleaning supplies under the sink
+- Additional cleaning supplies under the sink
 - Water main tap under the sink.
 Water to Dishwasher under the sink, usually on unless labelled

 ### WC